TheMineWay/statenet/docs/docs/concepts/state-machine.md

 sidebar_position: 1
 ---

-# Introduction
+# State machine

-Let's discover **StateNet** and its capabilities in less than 5 minutes 🚀.
+Let's discover what a state machine is and why they are so useful 🚀.

 ## What is a state machine?